ramon-alpal/marques/README.md

   what can cause to not be able to be use in shells that don't follow the POSIX standard, like for example `fish`.
-- For opening files you could use `xdg-open` instead of the `$EDITOR`, as not all the files to be opened will be of text.
+- For opening files you could use `xdg-open` instead of the `$EDITOR`, as not all the files to be opened made will be of text.